 While some of the sound sensitivity has since subsided, she still suffers chronic tinnitus or a constant ringing in the ears.
 She and her husband have since insulated their house against sound, and she goes outside for some peace and quiet when it’s time for someone to vacuum.
 She also reports having to constantly keep earmuffs close at hand to deal with noisy surprises.

 Bring along earplugs that reduce the decibel level by at least 25, and follow the instructions to the letter regarding how to insert them properly.
-Use earmuffs over the earplugs, as you simply can’t be too careful when it comes to protecting your hearing.
-MRIs are very important diagnostic tools, and you could cause further problems for yourself if you refuse to take one that is necessary for your doctor to make a proper diagnose.
-Just be sure to take the proper precautions for yourself, and pass this important information on to your loved ones.
+Use earmuffs over the earplugs.
+MRIs are very important diagnostic tools, and you could cause further problems for yourself if you refuse to take one that is necessary for your doctor to make a proper diagnosis.